Brewstock Festival

 Oct.
 27-29 | Congo Square | facebook.com/nolareggaefest

-Vibe along at this year's Summer Reggae Fest.
+Vibe along at this year's NOLA Reggae Fest.
 This is a perfect festival for family and friends of all ages.
 There will be performances by Sister Nancy, the Meditations, Tanto Metro & Devonte, Ha Sizzle, Claude Bryant All-Stars, and more.
 There will be great music to dance to and Jamaican food to enjoy.

 Acadia Music Fest